 The Dhammapada is not a transcription of a single talk by Gautama the Buddha.
 Rather, it is a collection of his words on the most important subjects for those seeking Nirvana.
 It was compiled only three months after his passing away by his enlightened disciples (arhats), who gave it the name Dhammapada, which means “Portions of the Dharma” or “The Way of Dharma.”
 The Dhammapada consists of four hundred twenty-three Pali verses that were gleaned from about three hundred discourses of the Buddha.
 It is a distillation of forty-five years of teaching.
 The translation mostly used will be that of John Richards.

 Also in this commentary there is a great deal of reference to the Bhagavad Gita.
-This if for two reasons: because the Gita expresses the truths so well and expands on them, and I want to demonstrate that Buddha was not a maverick–he was a classical Sankhya Yogi whose philosophy was identical with that of the Gita.
+This is for two reasons: the Gita expresses the truths so well and expands on them, and I want to demonstrate that Buddha was a classical Sankhya yogi whose philosophy was identical with that of the Gita.

 The Dhammapada is traditionally divided into twenty-six sections, and so this commentary is divided accordingly.

 First article of the Dhammapada for Awakening: The Twin Verses